Ashland County License Hearing Guide

 Related Guides

-Ashland DUI License Suspension & ALR Hearing: A Critical Guide
+Ashland County DUI License Suspension & ALR Hearing

 Automatic License Suspension

-Ohio law mandates an automatic license suspension under certain circumstances following a DUI arrest.
-The length of the suspension depends on whether you submitted to a breath, blood, or urine test, and the results of that test (if applicable), or if you refused to take a test.
+Ohio law mandates an automatic license suspension following a DUI arrest under certain circumstances.
+The length of the suspension depends on whether you submitted to chemical testing (breath, blood, or urine) and the results, or if you refused to be tested.

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, your license will be automatically suspended.
-The length of the suspension depends on several factors including prior offenses:
+If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, your license will be suspended.
+The specific duration of the suspension varies according to Ohio law.

 If You Refused Testing